-- Apologetic Attacker: One of his attacks as boss is bowing his head down in apology, releasing a very long-range and hard-hitting wave of goo.
+- Apologetic Attacker: One of his attacks as a boss is bowing his head down in apology, releasing a very long-range and hard-hitting wave of goo.

-- Extreme Doormat: His easily scared personality leads him to steal a watch and become a bait to lure his sister so he wouldn't get beat up by delinquents.
+- Extreme Doormat: His easily scared personality leads him to steal a watch and become bait to lure his sister so he wouldn't get beat up by delinquents.

-- Tragic Monster: The first Boss in the game to be portrayed as relatively decent person in the past.
+- Tragic Monster: The first Boss in the game to be portrayed as a relatively decent person in the past.

 Minamo and Hiroki's father

 - Supreme Chef: His bento business was never doing well, but according to Minamo, her own cooking skills paled in comparison to his.

 Renji MashiroYuma's father and the head of the Mashiro Group.

 - Broken Pedestal: After seeing a real life video of her father involved in the MANI research, Yuma begins to have her doubts on showing absolute obedience to her father.